argonprotocol/mainchain/docs/localchain.md

 # Localchains & Notaries

-The Argon has a built-in L2 driven by a person-to-person blockchain.
-Localchains are a personal "blockchain" that keeps a cryptographically linked list of balance changes (note: it's akin to a blockchain, but absent "blocks").
+The Argon has a built-in aggregator/rollup service called a Notary.
+Notaries rollup balance changes from personal "blockchains" called Localchains.
+Localchains run on a personal computer, mobile phone, or back a cloud machine.
+They maintain a cryptographically linked list of balance changes (note: it's akin to a blockchain, but absent " blocks").

 ### Balance Tip Proof

-Localchain track a balance as a linked history and proof of a current "tip" that has been submitted to a Notebook that is in the Argon mainchain.
+Localchains track balances as a linked history and proof of a current "tip" that has been submitted to a Notebook that is in the Argon mainchain.
 The Localchain obtains proof that their tip is in the merkle root that is published in the notebook either by building it from the balance changes in a notebook, or requesting it from a provider (some Notaries will activate this option).